Salty9/CSEL1T1_project/README.md

-Minesweeper game made by iGraphics
+Minesweeper game made using iGraphics